bjucps/cps110-thinkcspy/_sources/12-MoreFunctions/DocumentingFunctions.rst

 4. The comment concludes with a description of the return value.

+In addition to multiline docstrings like this one that specify information about the parameters, docstrings can also include information on function preconditions and postconditions.

 There is no single standard for the format of multiline docstrings.
 However, different projects and organizations have developed useful standards.
 `This stackabuse post <https://stackabuse.com/python-docstrings/>`_ presents some helpful examples.